Yanran1123/CIS3260/README.md

   + Bathroom break is allowed ***before*** the start of the exam.
   + Each student must come forward to request bathroom break and leave instructor his/her exam and cell phone(s) during the exam.
   + Each is allowed for max 5 minutes bathroom break during the exam.
 When the limit is expired, the student is then treated as turning in his/her exam and is not allowed to resume the exam.
+ + Each student will receive an electronic version of his or her exam with grade and instructor's my comments.
+The paper version is kept on file with the CIS Department for future reference.

 ### 4. Grading Policy